google/google-ctf/infrastructure/kubernetes/walkthrough/local-testing.md

 sudo service docker restart
 ```

+#### IPv4 forwarding error
-In some cases with Debian, docker might fail to run because of network errors.
+In some cases, docker might fail to run because of network errors.
 Check if you have this error
 ```
  ---> [Warning] IPv4 forwarding is disabled.
 Networking will not work.
 ```